-Serbia: Serbian electricity market development directions30.
-June 2016. / News Serbia Energy
+Serbia: Serbian electricity market development directions, News Serbia Energy

 Electricity market liberalization activities, including the first, second, and the ongoing third phase of liberalization, were evaluated as successful in the paper by the experts of Elektroprivreda Srbije, Zeljko Markovic, Milan Davidovic and Aca Markovic at the 32nd Conference CIGRE.
 To successfully complete the third liberalization phase, all the relevant stakeholders, the Government of the Republic of Serbia, competent ministry, Energy Agency, Elektroprivreda Srbije and Elektromreza Srbije, are faced with a number of activities, the most important being the formation of a distribution system operator, bringing the guaranteed supply prices to the market level with changes to the tariff system, completion of JP EPS restructuring and establishment of an electricity exchange.
 These changes would bring Serbia closer to the electricity market formed by all the Member States of the European Union, assisting it to arrive to the desired retail market model, and also ensuring nominal and actual freedom of choice for all end customers.

 The adoption of the Energy Law in 2004 set in motion the reforms of the electricity sector aimed at establishing the liberalized electricity market.
 This law established the Energy Agency of the Republic of Serbia as an independent regulatory body to conduct activities promoting energy market development, principles of non-discrimination and effective competition.
 At the same time, first unbundling of activities into two independent legal entities took place, public enterprise Elektroprivreda Srbije performing generation, trade and distribution of electricity, and public enterprise Elektromreza Srbije performing electricity transmission.